sst/sst/README.md

 4. Lambdas extend `sst.Function`

-   Use the `sst.Function` construct instead to the `cdk.lambda.Function`.
+   Use the `sst.Function` construct instead to the `cdk.lambda.NodejsFunction`.
 You can read more about this over on [`@serverless-stack/resources`](https://github.com/serverless-stack/serverless-stack/tree/master/packages/resources) docs.

 5. Include the right packages